 pic

-Just like the arteries in your heart, your peripheral arteries risk becoming clogged with plaque.
-Peripheral arterial disease (PAD) affects up to 12 million adults in the United States.
-However, most people don’t even realize they have it.
-At Desert Cardiovascular Consultants, experienced cardiovascular specialist Zia Khan, MD, FACC, FSCAI, and the team use cutting-edge equipment to diagnose PAD and provide comprehensive care to improve arterial health.
+Just like the arteries in your heart, your peripheral arteries can become clogged with plaque.
+Peripheral arterial disease (PAD) affects millions of adults in the United States.
+However, many people don’t even realize they have it.
+At Desert Cardiovascular Consultants, experienced cardiovascular specialist Zia Khan, MD, FACC, FSCAI, and the team use advanced technology to diagnose PAD and provide comprehensive care to improve arterial health.
 To schedule an evaluation, contact the office in Las Vegas, Nevada, by phone or online today.

 Peripheral Arterial Disease Q & A